shevernitskiy/callmebuddy/README.md

 ### Contribution

 Pull request, issues and feedback are very welcome.
-Code style is formatted with deno fmt and commit messages are done following
+Code style is formatted with `deno fmt`.
-Conventional Commits spec.

 ### Licence